Valluripurna/Weather-Application/README.md

 Hi i am valluri purna
-I'm interested to do this applicatio
+I'm interested to do this application
 My branch name is AIML